tgianko/deemon/README.md

 * mosgi (the lisp stuff - don't worry there is a cmd script for that)
 * vilanoo-proxy  (don't worry there is a cmd script for that)

+The first step is to start `mosgi`:

+`./vilanoo/mosgi/run.sh`

-The first step is to start `mosgi`: `./vilanoo/mosgi/run.sh` all commands are listed using the `-h` flag.
+all flags are listed and explained using the `-h` flag.
 If not mentioned otherwise a command is mandatory.

 The second step is to start `vilanoo`:

         ./vilanoo/vilano-proxy/src/ <bind_proxy_address> <bind_proxy_port> <mysql_proxy_ip> <mysql_proxy_port> <mysql_server_host> <mysql_server_port>

-Mosgi should display that a connection was established.
+Mosgi should (now) display, that a connection has been established.

-As a last step we need to configure the browser to use `vilano-proxy` as our proxy.
+As the last step we need to configure the browser to use `vilano-proxy` as our proxy.
-Then we can access the vm using the ip of the machine to access the webpage we are interested in (which is on the bitnami machine of course)
+Then we can access the vm using the ip of the machine to access the webpage we are interested in (that is on the bitnami machine of course)

-Any steps that do not work or are not sufficiently discribed are a bug and should be made a (seperate) ticket for us to fix.
+**Any steps that do not work or are not sufficiently discribed are a bug and should be made a (seperate) ticket for us to fix.**